redhat-imaging/imagefactory/indirection.markdown

 it
 5. Runs all the commands needed to build the ovecloud-compute [1]. disk-image-create command takes -o argument which specifies the name of output image.
-Since the work space was mounted as /mnt the full path should be '/mnt/overloud-compute' in order for the indirection plugin to find it at /overcloud-compute.qcow2
+Since the workspace was mounted at /mnt the full path should be '/mnt/overloud-compute' in order for the indirection plugin to find it at /overcloud-compute.qcow2